meburns2011/Heart-Disease-Predictor/README.md

-# Using a helath survey to predict heart disease or attack
+# Using a health survey to predict heart disease or attack
 The data set that I used was collected through a phone interview across the U.S. about health risks in 2015.

 Author: Mary Burns